-I investigate how positive social, environmental, and psychological factors may reduce incidence and prevalence of cardiovascular disease and its risk factors at the individual and community levels over the life course.
-I aim to test ways to leverage these individual and community assets to mitigate disparities in cardiovascular disease.
+I investigate how positive social, environmental, and psychological factors may reduce incidence and prevalence of cardiovascular disease and gun violence and their risk factors at the individual and community levels.
+I aim to test ways to leverage these individual and community assets to mitigate disparities in these health outcomes.

 At the individual level, I investigate how positive psychosocial factors such as optimism, emotion regulation, and resilience mitigate the impact of chronic stress on cardiovascular disease risk.
 At the community level, I work with community organizations to build social connections and capacity to reduce disease burden.
 Along these lines, I have developed a framework for understanding collective well-being, a community-level measure of the ability of a place to support and promote health from birth.